MAGALA-RICHARD/documentation-example/doc/api.rst

 .. function:: apsimNGpy.core.core.CoreModel.replace_soil_property_values(self, *, parameter: str, param_values: list, soil_child: str, simulations: list = None, indices: list = None, crop=None, **kwargs)

    Replaces values in any soil property array.
-The soil property array
+The soil property array.

-        :param parameter: str: parameter name e.g., NO3, 'BD'
+        ``parameter``: str: parameter name e.g., NO3, 'BD'

-        :param param_values: list or tuple: values of the specified soil property name to replace
+        ``param_values``: list or tuple: values of the specified soil property name to replace

-        :param soil_child: str: sub child of the soil component e.g., organic, physical etc.
+        ``soil_child``: str: sub child of the soil component e.g., organic, physical etc.

-        :param simulations: list: list of simulations to where the child is found if not found, all current simulations will receive the new values, thus defaults to None
+        ``simulations``: list: list of simulations to where the child is found if not found, all current simulations will receive the new values, thus defaults to None

-        :param indices: list.
+        ``indices``: list.
 Positions in the array which will be replaced.
 Please note that unlike C#, python satrt counting from 0

-        :crop (str, optional): string for soil water replacement.
+        ``crop`` (str, optional): string for soil water replacement.
 Default is None

 .. function:: apsimNGpy.core.core.CoreModel.replace_soils_values_by_path(self, node_path: str, indices: list = None, **kwargs)

-   set the new values of the specified soil object by path
+   set the new values of the specified soil object by path. only layers parameters are supported.

-        unfortunately, it handles one soil child at a time e.g., Physical at a go
+        Unfortunately, it handles one soil child at a time e.g., ``Physical`` at a go

         Args:

-        node_path (str, required): complete path to the soil child of the Simulations e.g.,Simulations.Simulation.Field.Soil.Organic.
+        ``node_path`` (str, required): complete path to the soil child of the Simulations e.g.,Simulations.Simulation.Field.Soil.Organic.
          Use`copy path to node fucntion in the GUI to get the real path of the soil node.

-        indices (list, optional): defaults to none but could be the position of the replacement values for arrays
+        ``indices`` (list, optional): defaults to none but could be the position of the replacement values for arrays

-        kwargs (key word arguments): This carries the parameter and the values e.g., BD = 1.23 or BD = [1.23, 1.75] if the child is Physical, or Carbon if the child is Organic
+        ``kwargs`` (key word arguments): This carries the parameter and the values e.g., BD = 1.23 or BD = [1.23, 1.75] if the child is ``Physical``, or ``Carbon`` if the child is ``Organic``

+         ``raises``
-         raises raise value error if none of the key word arguments, representing the paramters are specified
+         ``ValueError`` if none of the key word arguments, representing the paramters are specified

          returns:
-            - apsimNGpy.core.APSIMNG object and if the path specified does not translate to the child object in the simulation
+            - ``apsimNGpy.core.CoreModel`` object and if the path specified does not translate to the child object in the simulation

          Example: